How to return multiple values in Python

 print(f"Results: {result.data}, Next page: {result.has_next_page()}")--OUTPUT--Results: ['result1', 'result2'], Next page: True

-• This approach bundles related attributes and functions into a single, organized object.
+• This approach packages related attributes and methods into a single, organized object.

-• It’s ideal for representing complex return values, such as API responses or database results, because it keeps the logic tied directly to the data it describes.
+• It’s ideal for returning complex state, such as API responses or database results, because it makes your code more structured and easier to maintain.

 Using yield to return values incrementally